 How They Treat Patients

 Because psychiatrists are medical doctors, they are able to prescribe medications.
 A psychiatrist’s main objective is to provide medications based on the client’s diagnosis.
 Once the client is prescribed a medication, a psychiatrist continues to work with them on managing and refilling their medication and will see them maybe once every few months.

 Licensed psychologists offer various types of psychological treatment, including counseling and psychotherapy, that are tailored to treat specific types of issues.
 They cannot, however, prescribe any form of medication.
 Sessions are typically held once a week.

 Psychiatrists usually treat patients with complex conditions that require medication – such as bipolar disorder, schizophrenia, and eating disorders, to name a few.

 Psychologists are more likely to treat patients whose problems can at least partly be resolved through some form of psychological treatment.

 Research indicates that medication works best in conjunction with therapy.
-Medication is a great resource, but it will not necessarily solve all your problems.
+Medication by itself can be life-changing but it will not necessarily solve all your problems.
 Therapy allows professionals to work with clients on changing behavioral patterns that are unhealthy or even damaging.
 For example, a psychiatrist can provide medication to help a person manage their anxiety.
-Then, a psychologist can help them learn breathing techniques as well as address some root causes to help a person fully cope with the anxiety.
-This is why it is important to consider having the psychologist and psychiatrist work in tandem with each other.
-Both individuals can help address the major needs of the client.
-A client can even sign paperwork called a release of information to allow both professionals to communicate and collaborate with each other on the best course of treatment.
-It can help ensure treatment of the whole person rather than just a part of them.
-That type of collaboration can be highly beneficial when seeking mental health treatment and is something to be aware of as you search for professional help.
+A psychologist steps in by helping the person learn breathing techniques as well as address some root causes to help a person fully cope with the anxiety.
+Psychologists and psychiatrists often collaborate in overseeing the care of their patients so they can address their needs holistically.